Hassan-xl/HTP-Drawing-Analysis-using-YOLO-Vision-Models-RAG/README.md

 - Context-aware and semantically rich interpretations
 - Closest approximation to human psychological analysis

-This is the final and production-grade system.
+This is the final production-grade system.

 --------------------------------------------------
 EXPERIMENTED ML MODELS AND LEARNINGS
 --------------------------------------------------
-- Random Forest: overfitting caused by class imbalance
+- Random Forest: overfitting due to class imbalance
 - XGBoost: high accuracy but poor generalization

 Key insight: